What Is Mind Control?

 The second group is much more serious a concern.
 If you are thinking that way, you are giving in to one of the most evil impulses of all.
 If that's you, understand that you have no right under any circumstance to have or even want such control.
-It is the impulse of a rapist, but worse because it aims to have all-inclusive power, to control the whole being, to truly rob them of their freedom on a continuous basis.
-Whether you want it in order to feel safer, or to maintain sexual supply, or just to feel the thrill of power over someone else, the very fact that you are seriously exploring these possibilities makes you more of a problem than 'they' could ever be.
-It puts you on the side of every ideological fanatic, every dictator, in every part of history; every assimilative space being, in all the stories and histories you've ever read.
+It is the impulse of a rapist, but worse because it aims to have all-inclusive power, to control the whole being, to truly rob them of their freedom on a continual basis.
+Whether you want this power in order to feel safer, or to maintain sexual supply, or just to feel the thrill of power over someone else, the very fact that you are seriously exploring these possibilities makes you more of a problem than 'they' could ever be.
+It puts you on the side of every ideological fanatic, every dictator, in every part of history; every assimilative space being, every evil empire, in all the stories you've ever read.
 This way of thinking makes you think of people as slaves, toys, or programmed servant-machines, instead of people.
 Christians worship a God who became a person, and then gave up even that for the purpose of freeing us from our own devise.
-A loving God would become captive for the sake of our freedom to live.
-But you would learn mind-control methods in hopes of taking away that freedom for your own purposes?
-I write about those methods rather generally as a warning, so you know when it's happening to you or your people, in a way that's not detailed enough to be an effective action manual.
+This loving God would become captive, and even dead, for the sake of our freedom to live.
+But you would learn mind control methods in hopes of taking away that freedom for your own purposes?
+I write about those methods rather generally as a warning, so you know when it's happening to you or your people, in a way that's not really detailed enough to be used as an effective action manual.
 If you're reading to learn such power, recognize that you are more than merely wrong, you are desiring to do deep evil, and the only worthwhile thing you can do now is to go through the full process of confession, repentance, and reconciliation.
 Do it now; renounce your hopes of being in control, and start to choose to serve.
 Then breathe in the fresh air of God's grace.